- 2 medium onions, sliced

 - 2 medium tart apples, sliced

-- 1 round (8 ounces) Brie cheese, rind removed and quartered
+- 8 ounces Brie or Camembert cheese, rind removed and quartered

-- Spoon the mixture over half of each tortilla; top with apples and cheese.
+- In a skillet over medium heat, cook the onions, vinegar, sugar, thyme and rosemary in oil for 10 minutes or until onions are golden.
+Spoon the mixture over half of each tortilla; top with apples and cheese.
 Fold over.
 Cook on a griddle over medium heat for 2-3 minutes on each side or until cheese is melted.
 Yield: 4 servings.

 "Made as directed with the exception I baked them in the oven instead of finiishing on a griddle.
 Great taste that went over very well as an appetizer.
 The brie, balsamic vinegar, apples and onions made for a very elegant combination.
 Will definately make again."